-Furthermore that no one person or small group of people would own the infrastructure it would be created as a public infrastructure as a commons accessible to everyone.
+Furthermore that no one person or small group of people would own the entire infrastructure because it would be created as a public infrastructure as a commons accessible to everyone.
+To be more specific quifi.net nodes are in commons as long as they are connected to quifi.net (as a consequence of the quifi.net license) but I keep the ownership of what I connected and I can retrieve them whenever I want.